kmhess/SoFiA-image-pipeline/README.md

 See the github repo for known bugs and desired enhancements.
 We aim to fix serious bugs as quickly as possible.

 In addition we are aware of the following issues:
-* SIP is not compatible with matplolib 3.8 due to some incompatibility with astropy or vice versa.
-* If `'DSS2 Blue'` image doesn't exist and it is the only image requested (by default), the pipeline will crash.
-Try `'WISE 3.4'` instead.
 * Saving figures with .ps or .eps format has issues with transparency and background colors appearing black.
 * `download_usr_fig` can download full color images from PanSTARRS and DECaLS, but these can not yet be read as user supplied input to `sofia_image_pipeline`.
 * WISE images, PanSTARRS, DECaLS, and DECaPS cannot (yet?) be plotted with Galactic coordinates.